Skoda Superb review - Reliability and safety

 Lane assist also works with the adaptive cruise control system for the traffic jam assist function that accelerates, brakes and steers the car for you in stop-start traffic.
 Rear traffic alert first warns you, then brakes the car if something is headed your way when you’re reversing out of a parking bay.
 You can also get Skoda’s crew safety system which closes windows and tightens seatbelts if an imminent disaster is predicted.

-All Superbs come with a three-year warranty but unfortunately – in common with VW Group stablemate Audi – the cover is capped at 60,000 miles.
+All Superb models come with a three-year warranty but unfortunately – in common with VW Group stablemate Audi – the cover is capped at 60,000 miles.
 That sort of mileage will be covered easily by many of the big Skoda’s fleet users, but an extension to four or five years is available at extra cost.

 In this review